pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 ### Tier 2: Rust Wasm Module

 For this strategy we'll compile the Rust function into a Wasm module, and then load and run it from the host server using a Wasm runtime.
-Some links to Wasm runtimes:
+Some links to Wasm runtimes across different languages:

-Web platform runtimes:

 | Language | Wasm runtime | Written in | Github stars |
 |-|-|-|-|